 We helped to generate a report that describes the essential elements for effective infant and toddler early care and education programs.

-We serve as the external evaluator for the Infant Toddler Specialist Network, an initiative led by the Center for Inclusive Child Care at Concordia University.
+We serve as the external evaluator for the Infant Toddler Specialist Network, an initiative led by the Center for Inclusive Child Care.

 Our new center, funded by the Lynne & Andrew Redleaf Foundation, provides education and support for reflective practice.